-Your children should have a clear understanding of what will happen if they do or do not follow your rules.
+Your children should clearly understand what will happen if they do or do not follow your rules.
 These consequences should be hard and fast but shouldn’t be something that they genuinely need.

 4. Listen to Them

 Let your child finish telling you why they did something before you jump to a conclusion.
-It can be tempting to fill in the blanks and get to the solution, but when you listen, you may pick up on repetitive behaviors that lead to the root of the issue.
+It can be tempting to fill in the blanks and get to the solution, but when you listen, you may pick up on repetitive behaviors that lead to the issue’s root.